Our House point system

 We have introduced a new house point system to help promote positive behaviour and team spirit amongst our children.
 In the summer term we asked the children to come up with suggestions for house names and the decision was to use children's authors.
 So we decided on Freedman which is the blue house, Seuss the yellow house, Dahl the green house and Donaldson the red house.

 Each child in school has been placed into one of the four houses, along with all the staff members.
 Siblings will be in the same house to avoid confusion.
 Children can earn house points from any of the school staff for positive behaviour, excellent learning, being polite and well mannered, helping other children an so on.
 There are bonus 5 points from the Head teachers.
-These points are placed into the correct house box in the classroom or the hall and on Friday afternoons the year 2 children will count that weeks points - along with help from Mr Moran.
+These points are placed into the correct house box in the classroom or the hall and on Thursdays the year 2 children will count that weeks points.
 The results will then be announced on Monday mornings during collective worship and the winners coloured ribbon will be tied on the house cup for the rest of the week.

 We hope that this is a really positive step in rewarding the children in school and helping to reward good behaviour and learning and to encourage team spirit in our School Community.